 Pursuant to the Omnibus Agreement, as amended, we entered into with DCP Midstream, LLC, our general partner and others, DCP Midstream, LLC will receive reimbursement for the payment of operating expenses related to our operations and for the provision of various general and administrative services for our benefit.
 Payments for these services will be substantial and will reduce the amount of cash available for distribution to unitholders.
 Please read "Certain Relationships and Related Transactions - Omnibus Agreement."
 In addition, under Delaware partnership law, our general partner has unlimited liability for our obligations, such as our debts and environmental liabilities, except for our contractual obligations that are expressly made without recourse to our general partner.
-To the extent our general partner incurs obligations on our behalf, we are obligated to reimburse or indemnify it.
-If we are unable or unwilling to reimburse or indemnify our general partner, our general partner may take actions to cause us to make payments of these obligations and liabilities.
+To the extent our general partner incurs obligations on our behalf, we are obligated to reimburse or indemnify our general partner, our general partner may take actions to cause us to make payments of these obligations and liabilities.
 Any such payments could reduce the amount of cash otherwise available for distribution to our unitholders.